alanstoate/explore-with-gdb/README.md

 We can use a similar method to print the stack trace of the function where we break.

-We'll add an extra function called `tidy(function_name)` to remove common namespaces, like `arrow::` and `std::`, shorten any overly long function names and remove the parentheses (except from our `ImportArray` functions) from the function signature to make the stack trace a little more readable.
+We'll add an extra function called `tidy(function_name)` to remove common namespaces, like `arrow::` and `std::`, shorten any overly long function names and remove the parameters from the function signature to make the stack trace a little more readable.

-**_NOTE:_** I've chosen the what to tidy based on running these breakpoints and choosing what I think can be left out.
-This will need to be adjusted for other functions/codebases
+**_NOTE:_** _I've chosen the what to tidy based on running these breakpoints and choosing what I think can be left out.
+This will need to be adjusted for other functions/codebases_.

 Here's the implementation: